Telstra: Controversies

+Project Patrick

+In 2001 Telstra launched a secretive bid to purchase Channel 9 from the Packer PBL Empire.
+It was driven by the chairman Bob Mansfield, CEO Ziggy Switkowski and Group Managing Directors Ted Pretty.
+John Stanhope and others.
+The Howard government intervened and stopped the purchase but the debacle was captured on ABC's Four Corners program the same year.
+Telstra employees which were part of the project team included Brian Stapleton, John Losco.
+Pat Fuery, David Long, Gerard Devan and Mark Todd were disbanded and the project shelved.

 WotNext

 In January 2007 Telstra launched WotNext, a video-publishing website that allowed users to upload videos.
 The video content was then sold to mobile users for A$1, which the uploader and Telstra split equally.
 The website was shut down in December 2007 after a media backlash over uploaded semi-pornographic videos.

-Privacy investigation
+2011 Privacy investigation

 On 12 July 2011, the Office of the Australian Information Commissioner (OAIC) released the findings of its investigation into a mailing list error that resulted in approximately 60,300 Telstra customers' personal information being sent to other customers.
-The Australian Privacy Commissioner Timothy Pilgrim said "Our investigation has confirmed that while Telstra breached the Privacy Act when the personal information of a number of its customers was disclosed to third parties; this incident was caused by a one-off human error.
-It was not a result of Telstra failing to have reasonable steps in place to protect the personal information of its customers, as required by the Privacy Act."

-The government probe determined that Telstra had security measures in place to protect customer personal information involved in mail campaigns.
-These measures included privacy obligations in agreements with mailing houses, privacy impact assessments, and procedures to ensure staff handle personal information appropriately during mail campaigns.
+The Australian Privacy Commissioner Timothy Pilgrim said that the OAIC investigation confirmed that while Telstra breached the Privacy Act when the personal information of a number of its customers was disclosed to third parties, this incident was caused by a one-off human error.
+The OAIC concluded that Telstra had taken steps to protect the personal information of its customers including privacy obligations in agreements with mailing houses, privacy impact assessments, and procedures to ensure staff handle personal information appropriately during mail campaigns.
+After becoming aware of the mailing list error, the commissioner determined that Telstra had acted "immediately" to prevent further breaches, notify customers, review its data security practices, and counselling staff involved the accidental data leak.

-"In this instance, taking into account the range of measures Telstra has in place for mail campaigns, I consider that the one-off human error that occurred does not mean that Telstra failed to comply with its obligation to take reasonable steps to protect the personal information of its customers.
-Therefore, I consider that Telstra has not breached this particular aspect of the Privacy Act", the privacy commissioner said.

-The commissioner determined that Telstra had acted "immediately" to prevent further breaches, notify customers, and review its data security practices.

-In the report, Pilgrim related that the Australian government is currently considering recommendations from the Australian Law Reform Commission to introduce mandatory data breach notification laws in Australia.